aleena-jaison/HTML-Form/README.md

   - Password (password input)

 - **Dropdown Menu**:
-  - Select country (with options for United States, Canada, and the United Kingdom)
+Select country (with options for India, Japan, Canada, and others)

 - **Radio Buttons**:
-  - Gender selection (Male, Female, Other)
+Gender selection (Male, Female, Other)

 - **Checkbox**:
-  - Newsletter subscription option
+Get the submission response back

 - **Submit Button**:
-  - A custom-styled button that changes color on hover
+A custom-styled button that changes color on hover

-- **Responsive Design**:
-  - The form is fully responsive, meaning it adjusts to different screen sizes (mobile, tablet, desktop).

 - **Thank You Message**:
-  - After submission, the form is hidden and a thank-you message is displayed.
+After submission, the form is hidden and a thank-you message is displayed.

 ## Getting Started